-The Act gives the Senate powers to act in the interests of the University through the making of statutes, regulations, and by-laws and through the management of income and expenditure.
+The Act gives the Senate powers to act in the interests of the University through the making of statutes, regulations and by-laws, and through the management of income and expenditure.
 It provides powers of delegation for the Governing Body, so that day-to-day management of the University can be delegated to officers employed by the University.
-Membership of the Governing Body in 2016 (and information on the number of meetings held) is listed on pages 58-59 of this Annual Report.
+Membership of the Governing Body in 2017 (and information on the number of meetings held) is listed on pages 58-59 of this Annual Report.

-Other State Acts which deal with aspects of the management of the University are the University Buildings Act 1952, the University Medical School Teaching Hospitals Act 1955, and the QEII Medical Centre Act 1966.
+Other State Acts that deal with aspects of the management of the University are the University Buildings Act 1952, the University Medical School Teaching Hospitals Act 1955 and the QEII Medical Centre Act 1966.

 The Senate has identified its key activities as:

-- the assessment and monitoring of performance including financial performance against established targets and budgets
+- the assessment and monitoring of performance, including financial performance, against established targets and budgets; and

-- the making and amending of University legislation.
+- the making and amendment of University legislation.

 It has adopted a charter that provides for these roles and has established standing committees to assist it in its tasks.

-The Strategic Resources Committee monitors, makes recommendations and reports to Senate on the financial welfare of the University including University investments; monitors and makes recommendations on campus planning initiatives and major physical infrastructure developments; and monitors policy on staffing resources.
+The Strategic Resources Committee monitors, makes recommendations and reports to the Senate on the financial welfare of the University, including University investments and borrowings.
+It monitors and makes recommendations on campus planning initiatives and major physical infrastructure developments and monitors policy on staffing resources.

-In order to fulfil its responsibilities effectively the Senate appoints the Vice-Chancellor as its Chief Executive Officer and works in partnership with the Vice-Chancellor to maximise the University's capacity and performance and to ensure its fiscal viability.
-The Senate delegates operational responsibility to the Vice-Chancellor and monitors, guides, and supports the work of the Vice-Chancellor and Executive.
+In order to fulfil its responsibilities effectively, the Senate appoints the Vice-Chancellor as its Chief Executive Officer and works in partnership with the incumbent in this role to maximise the University's capacity and performance and to ensure its fiscal viability.
+The Senate delegates operational responsibility to the Vice-Chancellor, and monitors, guides and supports the work of the Vice- Chancellor and executive.

-The Vice-Chancellor is appointed by the Senate, for a period normally not exceeding seven years, following public advertising and standard recruitment procedures.
-The Senate commenced the process to recruit Professor Paul Johnson has been Vice-Chancellor since January 2012, but for family reasons he declined the Senate's offer to renew his contract at the end of 2016.
+The Vice-Chancellor is appointed by the Senate for a period normally not exceeding seven years, following public advertising and standard recruitment procedures.
+The Senate commenced the process to recruit Professor Paul Johnson's successor in late 2016.
+An international search culminated on 16 January 2017 with the announcement of the appointment of Professor Dawn Freshwater as the University's 18th Vice-Chancellor.

-The Vice-Chancellor appoints an executive group to assist with responsibilities for the academic, financial, administrative, and other business of the University.
+The Vice-Chancellor appoints an executive group to assist with the responsibilities for the University's academic, financial, administrative and other business.

-- Responsible for broad line management of the deans of faculties and Dean of the School of Indigenous Studies; for guiding the development of strategy, planning, and monitoring of performance; for staffing policy; and deputising for the Vice-Chancellor in his absence.
+Responsible for broad linemanagement of the deans of faculties; for guiding the development of strategy; for planning and monitoring of performance; for staffing policy; and for deputising for the Vice-Chancellor in her absence.

-- Responsible for undergraduate and postgraduate coursework education; for education policy; the UWA student experience, domestic student recruitment and services; and the University Library and IT services.
+- Responsible for undergraduate and postgraduate coursework education; for education policy; and for the UWA student experience, domestic student recruitment and services.

 - Deputy Vice-Chancellor (Community and Engagement) — Professor Kent Anderson

-- Responsible for leading the University's engagement with the wider community locally, nationally, and internationally.
-This includes marketing, government and corporate communications, international student recruitment, and liaison with alumni.
+- Responsible for leading the University's engagement with the wider community, locally, nationally and internationally.
+This includes marketing, government and corporate communication, international student recruitment and liaison with alumni.

 - Deputy Vice-Chancellor (Research) — Professor Robyn Owens

-- Responsible for research and research training; industry liaison; and commercialisation.
+- Responsible for research and research training, industry liaison, commercialisation, and the University Library.

-- Responsible for matters relating to finance and resources, including facilities management and campus development.
+Responsible for matters relating to finance and resources, including facilities management, IT and campus development.

 A key feature of the University's governance and management system is its strong collegial foundation.
-The University's peak academic body is the Academic Board, established by the Senate under Statute 19 and chaired in 2016 by Associate Professor Cara MacNish (and in her absence on secondment, from August 2017 to the end of the year, by Professor Colin MacLeod).
+The University's peak academic body is the Academic Board, established by the Senate under Statute 19 and chaired in 2017 by Associate Professor Cara MacNish (and in her absence on secondment, from August 2017 to the end of the year, by Professor Colin MacLeod).

-The Academic Board recommends to the Senate the making, amending, and repealing of regulations relating to courses, scholarships, prizes and other awards and to all other academic-related matters; and approves rules specifying the course requirements, structures, and policies applying to courses for degrees, diplomas, and certificates.
+The Academic Board recommends to the Senate the making, amendment and repeal of regulations that relate to courses, scholarships, prizes and other awards, and to all other academicrelated matters; and approves rules specifying the course requirements, structures and policies applying to courses for degrees, diplomas, and certificates.
 The Board also advises the Senate on all proposals for the creation or disestablishment of faculties and schools.

-The Board is supported by its executive committee, the Academic Council, which has delegated powers for dealing with many items of Board business, and by a range of standing committees, which provide policy advice on academic matters.
+The Board is supported by its executive committee, the Academic Council, which has delegated powers for dealing with many items of Board business, and by a range of standing committees that provide policy advice on academic matters.
 The committee system is replicated at the faculty and school levels.

 Statute 8 establishes the faculties, which are responsible for the general administration of the courses under their governance.
-Each faculty is headed by a Pro Vice-Chancellor and Executive Dean who has dual responsibility – to the faculty for providing vision, academic leadership, and effective management, and to the Vice-Chancellor for the effective leadership and management of the faculty's human, physical, and financial resources located in the schools resourced by the faculty.
+Each faculty is headed by a Pro Vice-Chancellor and Executive Dean who has dual responsibilities to the faculty, for providing vision, academic leadership and effective management, and to the Vice-Chancellor, for the effective leadership and management of the faculty's human, physical, and financial resources located in the schools resourced by the faculty.

 - Professor John Dell